Srinivas-BH/Hotel-Billing/AWS_BLOG_POST.md

 ---

 **About the Author**
+hey, Iam

-Srinivas B H, is a student interested in full-stack development and passionate about building high-performance applications.
-Connect on [LinkedIn].
+Srinivas B H, a student interested in full-stack development and passionate about building high-performance applications.
+Connect on https://www.linkedin.com/in/srinivas-bh27/ .

-#AI #Development #NextJS #TypeScript #Performance #Supabase #Vercel #AWS
+#AI #Development #NextJS #TypeScript #Performance #Supabase  #AWS